jolie-huang/CSC322-Team-W/README.md

 21. **Ability to deposit/withdraw money into your account.**
 22. **A warnings tab within the navigation bar to view the number of warnings, reports, and disputes that must be attended to.**
 23. **Comprehensive functionality for disputing reports and warnings.**
+24. **Fisher-Yates Algorithm to recommend possible users to connect with.**

 <p align="right"><a href="#readme-top">Back to top</a></p>